ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 > The field of Digital Cryptography is very new and for this reason, there is a risk of unforeseen attack both in terms of the underlying cryptographic protocol that back the functioning of the DAO as well as 'game theory' related vectors which have not been documented to date.
 Both these vectors represent a risk that could lead the loss of DAO tokens or ETH in one or more or even all of the DAO Token Holder’s accounts.

 Many share the perspective that investors in The DAO, having agreed to the above terms, were aware of the risks involved, and as such, just as they were happy to accept the upside that these risks might reward, must also have been willing to accept the downside concequences of those risks being realized.
 For many The DAO Token Holders, however, this was not the case.

-As a result of The DAO Hack, a significant amount of ETH had been extracted from The DAO at the expense of DAO Token Holders, who were likely to lose a much of their original investement if nothing could be done to rescue it.

--- image of DAO burning ETH --

 ## The DAO Wars